kairosity/mp4-lionize/README.md

 To create a web application that successfully showcases Lionize's services and offers clients access to a B2B shopping and payment portal, that both enhances their user experience *and* increases Lionize's customer loyalty and trust.

 ## Target Users
-As outlined above Lionize's target market are businesses in need of digital marketing services.
-SMEs, sole traders and larget corporations all fall under this umbrella.
+As outlined above, Lionize's target market are businesses in need of digital marketing services.
+SMEs, sole traders, partnerships and larger corporations all fall under this umbrella.

 ## Research
 To research the best design and structural mechanisms to use for this project, I visited a number of Saas and online store websites to see how they present their information and how they structure their payment portals.

 ## Value to the User